Actor Spotlight: Giovanni Ribisi

 Twist Contest.
 Yeah, Travolta dances.
 What a shocker...

-d brilliant to a true Tarantinite.
+The Adrenaline Shot.
+This scene never ceases to be suspenseful and brilliant to a true Tarantinite.
 The arguing is also 'very realistic', as is the camera shot peering in through a crack in the door as Eric Stoltz searches for his booklet on 'how to give adrenaline shots to druggies'.
 You may feel the need to yell "Get the shot!" whenever anyone is looking for anything, or if you are simply bored.

 Gay Sex.
 Enough said.